-He would remove his shotgun from his closet and sit on the edge of the bed with it pointed at their bedroom door until the sun rose.
-She would lay there watching him as he smoked one cigarette after another but he never left her, never made her feel her safety wasn’t his number one priority.
+He removed his shotgun from his closet and sat on the edge of the bed with it pointed at their bedroom door until the sun rose.
+She laid there watching him as he smoked one cigarette after another.
+He never left her, never made her feel her safety wasn’t his number one priority.

-Lightning burst around the ship and the sails snapped to attention but Barnaby felt no wind and heard no sound.
-The ship rolled and pitched as though tossed by a spoiled ocean and Barnaby witnessed its destruction through flash bulbs of brilliance.
-Men began jumping overboard and within a few seconds Barnaby could hear them crash through the branches and hit the ground.
-An unseen specter efficiently moved among them and finished off any ghosts still alive.
-Barnaby shook with each terrifying howl.
+Lightning burst around the ship and the sails snapped to attention but Levi felt no wind and heard no sound.
+The ship rolled and pitched as though tossed on a spoiled ocean and Levi witnessed its destruction through flash bulbs of brilliance.
+Men jumping overboard and within a few seconds Levi heard them crash through the branches and hit the ground.
+An unseen specter efficiently moved among them and finished off the remaining ghosts.
+Levi shook with each terrifying howl.

 Skyward the ship fared no better.
 One of the masts had broken and dangled from its base along the ship’s side like a splintered toothpick.
-The boat began to roll and Barnaby could hear the sounds of more branches breaking as the dislodged pirates crashed through the trees.
+The boat began to roll and Levi heard more branches breaking as the dislodged pirates crashed through the trees.

 A violent storm swallowed this ship after they had buried William and Mary.
 Doomed for their treachery, they experienced the same fate repeatedly above the woods.

-The ship floated upside down and as it took on unseen water, it began to sink beneath the sky and submerge into the woods.
-The boat did not plummet as did the men, rather for what unknown supernatural reason, it sank slowly like a flat pebble through the trees as a giant glowing mass of sculpted clouds.
-A number of seconds later it came to rest on the forest floor but it disturbed not a single leaf or pine cone.
-The vessel remained still for a moment and Barnaby watched it settle on its side in between flashes of lightning.
-No thunder or sound of any kind existed.
-This ghost ship suffering a ghost death was the most awe-inspiring occurrence he had seen all night and it instilled within him, horror and fear.
-He remained fixated on the doomed ship fearing that whatever killed its crew would soon find him until one more flash revealed the ship was present no more.
-Barnaby looked above and could no longer see the storm woman.
+The ship floated upside down and as it took on unseen water, it sunk beneath the sky and submerge into the woods.
+The boat did not plummet as did the men, rather its giant glowing mass of sculpted clouds sank like a flat pebble.
+A few seconds later it rested on the forest floor but it disturbed not a single leaf or pine cone.
+The vessel remained still for a moment before settling on its side in between flashes of lightning.
+This ghost ship suffering a ghost death instilled more awe, horror and fear than any occurrence thus far.
+He remained fixated on the doomed ship fearing that whatever killed its crew would soon find him but with one more flash the ship vanished.
+Levi scanned the sky and no longer saw the storm woman.
 He closed his eyes and whispered “thank you” to the Lord.

 The moon reappeared and once again blessed the woods with its pale glow.
-An insect near Barnaby began to chirp and then another until the whole woods buzzed back to life with the songs of its animals.
+An insect near Levi chirped and then another until the whole woods buzzed to life with the songs of its animals.

-He heard no saw signs of any specter on the ground or in the trees around him and Barnaby was confident this frightening supernatural episode had ended.
+He heard nor saw signs of specters on the ground or in the trees around him and felt confident this frightening supernatural episode had ended.
 Despite the calming sounds of the insect orchestra, his heart still thumped in his ears.
 He had never heard such terror and pain.
 What happened to those men who fell to the ground?
-What force could move among them and carry with it such menace?
-Would it return to stalk Barnaby and Victoria or was it interested only in the pirates.
-If the thing could find the pirates in the pitch blackness than it may be safe to assume it also saw Barnaby and Victoria clinging to the upper branches but yet it did not attack them.
+What force moved among them and carried such menace?
+Would it return to stalk Levi and Victoria or did only the pirates interest it?
+If the thing found the pirates in the pitch blackness, it could find Levi and Victoria clinging to the upper branches.

 “Victoria,” he whispered but she did not answer.

-He reached up and grabbed her leg which he could now see in the pale glow and gave it a little shake.
+He grabbed her leg which he now saw in the pale glow and gave it a little shake.